nesun3/table-based-ui-sap-cloud-integration/README.md

 A write-up about this tool can be found here:

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports, etc. via [GitHub issues](https://github.com/nesun3/ci-cd-sap-cloud-integration/issues/new/choose).

-This project is currently not accepting any contribution, but may change in future.
+>This project is currently not accepting any contribution, but may change in future.

 ## License
 See the [LICENSE](LICENSE) file for details

 ## 🌱 Support the Project

->Encourage this repo by giving it a star.
+>**Encourage this repo by giving it a star.
 If you like this concept, click on 'Star' [on the top right of the screen].
-This is the GitHub equivalent of '👍 ' or 'like' or '+1'.
+This is the GitHub equivalent of '👍 ' or 'like' or '+1'**.

 *If you've found my work helpful in your project, please consider buying me a coffee to show your support!*